opencord/voltha/voltha/adapters/adtran_olt/README.md

   "firmware_version": ""
 }
 ```
+Besides specifying the "ipv4_address" leaf, you can alternatively use the "host_and_port" leaf to
+provide the IP Host address and the NetCONF port as in "10.17.174.228:830"

 ## Enabling the Pre-Provisioned OLT
 To enable the OLT, you need the retrieve the OLT Device ID and issue a POST request to the proper URL as in:
 ```bash